supermarsx/smsgate/spec.md

 - Hash input is `password + salt` from `config.authorization.salt`.

 ### 5.4 Messages UI
-- Connects to Socket.IO with `Authorization` header.
+- Connects to WebSocket and sends an auth message containing the token.
 - Receives base messages and new messages in real time.
 - Supports message inversion, auto-scroll to latest, and message purging.
 - Plays notification sound if enabled.
-- Shows server/phone status indicators and a "Close session" modal.
+- Shows server/phone status indicators and a "Close session" action.

 ### 5.5 Localization
 - Strings are loaded from JSON (`/js/app/lang/<language>.json`).